MichaelLoka/age-viewer/README.md

 </p>

 # What is Apache-Age Viewer
-Apache-Age Viewer is a web based user interface that provides visualization of graph data stored in a postgreSQL database with AGE extension.
+Apache-Age Viewer is a web-based user interface that provides visualization of graph data stored in a PostgreSQL database with AGE extension.
+It is a graph visualization tool, for Apache AGE.
-It is graph visualisation tool, for Apache AGE.
+This is a sub-project of the Apache AGE project.

 This is a sub-project of [the Apache AGE project](https://age.apache.org/#).